Rebel News

 Rebel News broadcasts its content only on the internet and has been compared to Breitbart News in the US.
 Rebel News has been described as being part of the alt-right movement.

 Former Sun News reporter Faith Goldy joined Rebel News after its launch, but was fired for her coverage of the 2017 Charlottesville rally and for conducting an interview with The Daily Stormer.
 A co-founder and two freelancers resigned in protest of the coverage.
 Gavin McInnes, founder of the far-right neo-fascist organization Proud Boys, was a contributor.
 McInnes departed in 2017, then temporarily rejoined the site for a period in 2019.
-In the midst of the 2021 Canadian federal election, Justin Trudeau accused Rebel News of spreading misinformation, especially with regards to COVID-19 vaccines.
+In the midst of the 2021 Canadian federal election, Justin Trudeau accused Rebel News of spreading misinformation, especially with regard to COVID-19 vaccines.
 Rebel News has promoted climate change denial.